-Although hard to believe, there are still some people who have doubts regarding the efficacy of anything that is not ‘modern medicine.’
-In spite of there being mountains of evidence available, it still requires people to go and look for it.
-In order to ease this tiresome burden of literature review, I am establishing this page which will provide a simple click to at least an abstract, from which further research can be carried out.
+In spite of there being a wealth of vidence available, it still requires people to go and look for it and to know where to look.
+In an attempt to ease the burden of literature review, I am establishing this page which will provide a simple click to at least an abstract, from which further reading can be carried out.

 The requirement for entry on to this resource is that any paper will have been published in a peer reviewed journal and will follow the PROMPT criteria developed for evaluating information developed by the Open University.
 PROMPT stands for Presentation, Relevance, Objectivity, Method, Provenance and Timeliness.
 Some of the papers may well be older, but in the absence of more recent material, the paper may still provide good information.
 Further information on PROMPT criteria can be found here.